 The dress code for Sagrada Familia is not negotiable: please follow it to avoid problems!

 If you’re waiting to get into Sagrada Familia or you’ve already visited and have a bit of a growl in your stomach this could be the perfect opportunity to try one Spain’s most famous dishes – jamon (Serrano ham/prosciutto).

 At just two minutes’ walk you’ll get to Enrique Tomas at Carrer Marina 261.
 Here you’ll be able to taste different types of ham including the very prestigious bellota.
 The service is quick, the local clean, and the coffee top notch!

 If you spend 10 euros or more and mention that you’re a friend of Barcelona Hacks they’ll give you a free coffee!
 Not bad, especially considering you’d be dropping 5 euros at Starbucks around the corner.

 You’ll also have the opportunity to get yourself a vacuum packed ham souvenir to take home (EU only).

 Seafood lovers who don’t wanna spend a ton should check out La Paradeta at 18 Passatge de Simó.
 Pick fresh fish from a market style counter and let the cooks do their magic!
 I recommend the Blanc Pescador wine.

 Another place is Café Parc Belmont at 256 Carrer de Lepant 256.
-This little cafe out of the tourist spotlight is famous for its large portion salads with homemade dressings.
+This cool cafe out of the tourist spotlight is famous for its large portion salads with homemade dressings.
 Up the ante by adding some meat for a combo and you’ve got the perfect cheap lunch.

 For more information check out my list of best restaurants in Barcelona.